 This Spanish town sits along the banks of the Guadiana River, which forms the border between Spain and Portugal.
 As such, this is an unusual place to visit, as you have the opportunity to explore two countries from one location, with the Spanish city of Huelva as well as nearby Faro in the Algarve.

-Or, if you’re the kind of traveller who enjoys an adrenaline fuelled adventure, then look no further than Sanlúcar de Guadiana’s zip wire that allows you to fly over the border.
+Or, if you’re the kind of traveller who enjoys an adrenaline fuelled adventure look no further than Sanlúcar de Guadiana’s zip wire.
+It allows you to fly over the border.

 Las Maravillas Grotto

 Located in the village of Aracena, Las Maravillas Grotto is a giant cave, a natural attraction that has been open to the public for just over 100 years.
-Measuring more than 2000 meters, this beautifully-lit underground treasure looks like something from a fairytale, featuring dramatic rock formations and turquoise waters.
+Measuring more than 2000 meters, this beautifully-lit underground treasure looks like something from a fairy tale.
+Featuring dramatic rock formations and turquoise waters.
 What makes this experience even more surreal is resurfacing to find quaint Spanish streets and whitewashed homes.
 Located in Huelva province, its one of the lesser known corners of Andalucia.

 Although many flock to enjoy a Spanish holiday in Madrid, Malaga or the Canary Islands, Spain also offers a unique experience for those in search of something more.